To be on the banks of the Cauvery listening to the strains of Carnatic music is to have a taste of eternal bliss

 Few of the fifty maths (monasteries) that once stood here remain, but the temple itself is still a hive of activity and hosts numerous festivals.
 The two most important are ten-day affairs, building up to spectacular finales: on the ninth day of each, temple chariots process through the four Car streets in the car festival, while on the tenth there is an abhishekham, when the principal deities in the Raja Sabha (thousand-pillared hall) are anointed.
 For exact dates (one is in May/June, the other in Dec/Jan), contact any TTDC tourist office and plan well ahead, as they are very popular.
 Other local festivals include fire-walking and kavadi folk dance (dancing with decorated wooden frames on the head) at the Thillaiamman Kali (April/May) and Keelatheru Mariamman (July/Aug) temples.

-The town also has a hectic market, and a large student population, based at Annamalai University to the east, a centre of Tamil studies.
+Chidambaram revolves around the Sabhanayaka Temple and the busy market area that surrounds it, along North, East, South and West Car streets.
+The town also has a large student population, based at Annamalai University to the east, a centre of Tamil studies.

 The main reason to stop in Kumbakonam is to admire the exquisite sculpture of the Nageshwara Swami Shiva Temple, which contains the most refined Chola stone carving still in situ.
 The town also lies within easy reach of the magnificent Darasuram and Gangaikondacholapuram temples, both spectacular ancient monuments that see very few visitors.
-Note that all temples in the area close between noon (or thereabouts) and 4pm.
-For a change, the village of Swamimalai, only a bike ride away, is the state’s principal centre for traditional bronze casting.
+The village of Swamimalai, just a bike ride away, is the state’s principal centre for traditional bronze casting.

-The Airavateshwara Temple, built by King Rajaraja II (c.1146–73), stands in the village of DARASURAM, an easy 5km bus or bike ride (on the Thanjavur route) southwest of Kumbakonam.
+The Airavateshwara Temple, built by King Rajaraja II (c.1146–73), stands in the village of DARASURAM.
 This superb, if little-visited, Chola monument ranks alongside those at Thanjavur and Gangaikondacholapuram; but while the others are grandiose, emphasizing heroism and conquest, this is far smaller, exquisite in proportion and detail and said to have been decorated with nitya-vinoda, “perpetual entertainment”, in mind.
-Shiva is called Airavateshwara here because he was worshipped in this temple by Airavata, the white elephant belonging to the king of the gods, Indra.
+At this temple, Shiva is called Airavateshwara because he was worshipped here by Airavata, the white elephant belonging to Indra, king of the gods.

 Darasuram’s finest pieces of sculpture are the Chola black-basalt images adorning wall niches in the mandapa and inner shrine.
 These include images of Nagaraja, the snake-king, with a hood of cobras, and Dakshinamurti, the “south-facing” Shiva as teacher, expounding under a banyan tree.